 My name is Christopher Stuart.
 Welcome to my domain.
-I am currently a third-year PhD student in Clemson University's Rhetorics, Communication, and Information Design program (RCID) under the direction of Victor Vitanza.
-I have a master's degree in Literature and a master's certificate in the Teaching of Writing from Eastern Michigan University.
-My research interests are the following:
+I am currently a fourth-year PhD student in Clemson University's Rhetorics, Communication, and Information Design program (RCID) under the direction of Cynthia Haynes (current) & Victor Vitanza (former).

 Stemming from research in digital literacy, I’m currently interested in emergent technology, transference and workflows through games and software, and the composer/consumer relationship.